 As the Mongols approached, al-Mustaʿsim sent what soldiers he had out to meet them, to little effect.
 The siege itself lasted just shy of two weeks, with al-Mustaʿsim belatedly offering to negotiate (once the Mongols had already seized part of the city’s walls) and being told to get bent.
 It was later written that a delegation of 3000 city notables approached the Mongols to talk and were all executed for their troubles.
 Once al-Mustaʿsim had surrendered unconditionally, the Mongols set about wrecking what had once been perhaps the most glorious city on earth.
 They destroyed the library and its untold number of manuscripts.
 They tore down and burned buildings that had stood for centuries.
 They slaughtered tens, possibly hundreds, of thousands of people–men, women, children, everybody.

 Why was the destruction so thorough?
 The Mongols are often portrayed as senseless destroyers, and in general this is an unfair characterization.
+Don’t get me wrong, they killed a lot of people, by some estimates 5 percent of the total population of the earth by the time they were done.
+But killing wasn’t their goal.
 By and large their real interest was in making money, and to that end they actually preferred to keep cities prosperous and contributing taxes and trade goods.
 There were exceptions, though.
 A city that surrendered to the Mongols in exchange for soft treatment that later rebelled would almost certainly be destroyed–you know how it is, “full me…can’t get fooled again.”
-Sometimes, especially at the start of a campaign, the Mongols might make an example of a city in order to “convince” later targets that it was a bad idea to try to resist.
+In addition, sometimes, especially at the start of a campaign, the Mongols might make an example of a city in order to “convince” later targets that it was a bad idea to try to resist.

 In Baghdad’s case, I think there’s some of that latter element, but there may also have been a personal and/or religious motive at play.
 Al-Mustaʿsim’s replies to Hulagu’s messages were full of warnings about how angry God would be if Hulagu tried to march on Baghdad, and all the divine wrath that was sure to rain down on Hulagu’s head if he transgressed, so Hulagu may have been motivated to make a point about all of that.
 The Mongols were fond of responding to Muslim and Christian letters about how they were going to anger God by pointing to their considerable successes and noting that this “God” of which the Christians and Muslims spoke must clearly be on the Mongols’ side.
 Hulagu was also known to be friendly to Christianity; his mother, wife, and best friend/favored general were all Nestorian Christians.
 So that may also have had something to do with it as well.
 Hulagu did hand the caliphal palace over to the Nestorian Patriarch Makkikha II (d.
 1265), if that suggests anything.